 As I travel the globe talking about online child protection I have been delighted to be able to tell audiences about the exemplary response of the British mobile phone industry to some of the challenges of online child protection.

-The story begins nearly eight years ago as the 3G revolution starts to pick up speed.
+The story begins eight years ago as the 3G revolution, literally, starts to pick up speed.

-The arrival of 3G and the increased availability of smartphones meant faster connections to the internet started to become available.
-Faster speeds meant more things started to become possible on handheld devices.
+The arrival of 3G and the increased availability of smartphones meant faster connections to the internet were becoming available.
+Faster connections meant more things started to become possible on handheld devices.
+Downloading a game or an image no longer took forever or cost a fortune.
 In January 2004 the UK mobile phone industry published their Code of Practice for the Self-Regulation of New Forms of Content on Mobiles (the Code).
 A world first.